badoo/MVICore/mvicore-todo-app/0-simple-reducer/README.md

 ### Wiring
-As you may have notice above, all the elements are described in terms of `ObservableSource` for output and `Consumer` and input.
+As you may have notice above, all the elements are described in terms of `ObservableSource` for output and `Consumer` for input.
 This unification allows for easier element wiring, which MVICore provides using `Binder`.
 It manages all the subscriptions and follows provided `Lifecycle`.
 More in-depth explanation is available [here.](../../documentation/binder/README.md)